Skip to content

 2. Stroll around Gjirokastër

-Located in the southern region of Albania, Gjirokaster is an Ottoman-era city that is also referred to as Stone City.
+Located in the southern region of Albania, Gjirokaster is an Ottoman-era city referred to as Stone City.
 Its old town area is particularly famous for its enchanting ambiance.

-There are several unique things to do in Albania’s Stone town.
-Visitors can enjoy a variety of activities in the area such as strolling along the UNESCO World Heritage-listed streets of the old town, perusing the artisan shops at the bazaar, taking in the breathtaking views from Gjirokaster Castle, and exploring the numerous fascinating museums.
+There are several unique things to do in Albania’s Stone Town.
+Visitors can enjoy various activities in the area, such as strolling along the UNESCO World Heritage-listed streets of the old town, perusing the artisan shops at the bazaar, taking in the breathtaking views from Gjirokaster Castle, and exploring the numerous fascinating museums.

 Gjirokaster is considered a must-visit destination in Albania due to its well-preserved historical sites and relaxed lifestyle, as well as the hospitality of its locals.